 altered vulval morphology, uncoordinated movement, and nuclear positioning defects

 in early embryonic cell division (PMID:11685578).
-Depletion of NUD-1 also leads to
+NUD-1 is also required for

 defective GABA synaptic vesicle trafficking and increased susceptibility to